Jhoysbou/TBot/README.md

 ![](img/dialog.png)
 ## About
 The bot has a navigation system, developed to be driven by the bot keyboard, but also can be used with a text input.
-The navigation system is stateless, and fully customizable.
+The navigation system is stateless and fully customizable.
 The customization implemented with a web interface
 ![](img/web_page.png)
 This allows to edit Q&A system seamlessly without any delay.